eecs298/eecs298.github.io/docs/lab1.md

 if __name__ == "__main__":
 ```

-Here, we first need to declare an instance of our `meanCalculator` class.
+Here, we first need to construct an instance of our `meanCalculator` class.
 ```python
 if __name__ == "__main__":
   calculator = meanCalculator()
 ```

-Next, we can use the `read_numbers` function to read from the `numbers.txt` file.
+Next, we can use the `read_numbers` member function to read from the `numbers.txt` file.
 Make sure your `numbers.txt` file is in the same directory as your `lab1.py`.

 ```python
 if __name__ == "__main__":